Washington Briefing Breakfast Speakers

 Washington Briefing Breakfast

-The annual Washington Briefing Breakfast will feature keynote remarks from a federal policymaker, who will give insight on what it takes to effectively communicate the message of the industry during Capitol Hill visits and from back home.
-Get an overview of the current atmosphere on the Hill and in the Obama administration.
+The annual Washington Briefing Breakfast will feature keynote remarks from two Members of Congress, who will give insight on what it takes to effectively communicate the message of the industry during Capitol Hill visits and back at home.
+They will also provide an overview of the current atmosphere on the Hill and in the Obama administration.

 Your association government relations staff will review the specific talking points to help you to effectively communicate the industry’s position on key issues during the Capitol Hill and federal agency visits.
 During this session staff will answer any questions that you may and provide tips on hoe to get our message across clearly and effectively.